ChrisMoller/qapl/README.md

 <h4>Command line</h4>

-qapl has three options:
+qapl has four options:

 * &ndash;&ndash;noCONT
    - suppress loading the CONTINUE workspace if it exists
+* &ndash;&ndash;noSETUP
+   - suppress loading the SETUP workspace if it exists
+* &ndash;&ndash;noINIT
+   - suppress processing the qapl initialisation file
 * &ndash;L ws
    - load the specified workspace

-* &ndash;&ndash;noINIT
-   - suppress processing the qapl initialisation file
+Following these options, qapl will accept any number of arguments that will be interpreted as scripts of the format described below.

 <h4>Initialisation file</h4>